jimjonesbr/wmss/README.md

 </score>
 ```

-For mor information on the metadata file see the [Music2RDF converter](https://github.com/jimjonesbr/musicowl) documentation.
+For more information on the metadata file see the [Music2RDF converter](https://github.com/jimjonesbr/musicowl) documentation.

 To send the MusicXML file and its metadata to the server using `curl` just add a second file parameter `-F`: